 I thank God that I speak in tongues more than all of you.
 Nevertheless, in church I would rather speak five words with my mind in order to instruct others, than ten thousand words in a tongue. ~ 1 Corinthians 14:18-19

 Paul makes a contrast between his much speaking in tongues privately, and speaking in the church.
 While speaking in tongues in private edifies the individual who speaks in tongues, speaking in tongues publicly does not edify those who do not know what you are saying.

 This is why Paul says he’d rather speak five understandable words in the church than 10 thousand which can’t be understood by others.
-Displaying tongues publically with no interpertation is not an act of being spiritual, but carnal and selfish because it is not motivated by love towards others in the room.
-Such displayes of tongues causes a person to be spiritually unpleasant as a sounding brass, or a tinkling cymbal, rather than a sweet fragance of God’s love in Christ.
+Displaying tongues publicly with no interpertation is not an act of being spiritual, but carnal and selfish because it is not motivated by love towards others in the room.
+Such displays of tongues causes a person to be spiritually unpleasant as a sounding brass, or a tinkling cymbal, rather than a sweet fragrance of God’s love in Christ.

 When we are in fellowship with others we should be concerned with the edification of others, and not ourselves.
 Paul tells the Corinthians to keep silent (from speaking in tongues) in the church if there is no interpreter present.

 If any man speak in an unknown tongue, let it be by two, or at the most by three, and that by course; and let one interpret.
 But if there be no interpreter, let him keep silence in the church; and let him speak to himself, and to God. ~ 1 Corinthians 14:27-28

 The sad truth is that many Christians are robbed of the blessing of speaking in other tongues because of the abuse of carnal Christians who think speaking in tongues publicly is a sign of spirituality.
 It is not!